Engagement

 Celebrating Our Philanthropic Partners

-In February 2023, our annual Leadership Circle Dinner brought together over 200 of DCU’s leading supporters to celebrate their collective contribution to DCU’s mission to transform lives and societies.
+In February 2024, DCU Educational Trust’s annual Leadership Circle Dinner brought together over 200 of our leading friends and supporters to celebrate their collective contribution to DCU’s mission to transform lives and societies.